Shayak Dost: Lyallpur

+Loan to Abu Muslim

+On 20 December 2023, Dost was approached by Afghanistan Champions League club Abu Muslim FC to sign a one-season deal.
+On 28 December, he finalised his move to the club.

+He returned to WAPDA in May 2024 following the resumption of the 2023–24 PFF National Challenge Cup.
+He was subsequently awarded as top scorer of the competition.

+Loan to Adalat Farah

+On 26 December 2024, Ghazi along with fellow national teammates Haseeb Khan and Alamgir Ghazi joined Afghanistan Champions League club Adalat Farah in the middle of the season on a loan deal.

 International career

 Dost represented Pakistan at the youth level in 2020 AFC U-19 Championship qualification.
 He went on to make four appearances in the campaign.

 In August 2022 Dost was called up for a trials with the senior national team.
 In November the same year, he was included in Pakistan's squad for a friendly against Nepal, Pakistan's first fixture in nearly three-and-a-half years because of the Pakistan Football Federation's suspension by FIFA.
 He made his senior international debut as a second-half substitute in the eventual 0–1 away defeat.

+Style of play

+Primarily a left winger, Dost can also be deployed as a left midfielder or left wing-back.
+He provides box-to-box mentality in the wings throughout 90 minutes, running up and down the field, helping the team in transitional play.
+Apart from his attacking prowess, Dost has been praised due to his abilities winning the ball back and his work-rate.